grid-control/users-guide/NAF.rst

 can be used
 `within the batch system <https://confluence.desy.de/display/IS/Singularity+support+in+BIRD>`_.

+If you already have a working image, you can use that.
-First, store an image to DUST (not afs!), e.g. with
+Otherwise, store an image to DUST (not afs!), e.g. with

 .. code-block:: shell-session